 If you want more information or have concerns about discrimination or unfair treatment, please call the Department of Health and Human Services' Office for Civil Rights at 1-800-368-1019 (TTY 1-800-537-7697) or your local Office for Civil Rights.
-You can also review information from the Department of Health and Human Services' Office for Civil Rights at hhs.gov/ocr/index.html.
+You can also review information from the Department of Health and Human Services' Office for Civil Rights at ocrportal.hhs.gov/ocr/portal/ lobby.jsf.